Because its easier to be sustainable if you avoid temptation!

 READ MORE: HOW TO LOAN YOUR WARDROBE

 I like to think of @ajabarber as my regular kick up the arse.
 And I mean this in the best possible way!
-She is always striving to do better and inspire others to do the same with regards to fashion and inclusivity.
+She is always striving to do better and inspire others to do the same with regards to fashion, inclusivity and intersectionality.
 She’s also introduced me to some cracking British brands like Stalf, which she is wearing here.

 At just 19 years-old, I’m somewhat in awe of @tollydollyposh, who is an ethical and sustainable fashion activist as well as a very stylish young lady.
-Follow her for updates on what she’s doing with her local Extinction Rebellion group; she also makes climate change-related Gifs which are a brilliant way of getting a serious message across in a digestible manner to a younger generation.
+Follow her for updates on what she’s doing with her local Extinction Rebellion group; she is also a talented illustrator and makes climate change-related Gifs which are a brilliant way of getting a serious message across in a digestible manner to a younger generation.

 Who is inspiring you to be more sustainable?
 Leave comments below.